edgeyoda/example-standalone-inferencing-zephyr-nRF-internal-temp-sensor/README.md

 ## How to run this example

-* Go to https://studio.edgeimpulse.com/studio/16389/, clone this project, and export as a C++ library from the "Deployment" page
 * On your command line interface, perform a git clone https://github.com/edgeyoda/example-standalone-inferencing-zephyr-nRF-internal-temp-sensor.git
-* Drop the contents of the C++ library (except for CMakesList.txt) into the recently cloned folder
 * On your command line interface type: west build -b nrf52840dk_nrf52840
 * After the build completes, go to build/zephyr and copy the zephyr.bin to the Mass Storage drive letter that the nRF52840 DK pops up with.
-After the device writes the program to flash and reboots, the anomaly score will be printed over the COM port the nRF52840 DK comes up with
+After the device writes
+  the program to flash and reboots, the anomaly score will be printed over the COM port the nRF52840 DK comes up with
 * Use a terminal program to view the anomaly score with 115200 baud rate and 8-N-1 settings